Winona Ryder: Early life

-When she was ten, Ryder and her family moved to Petaluma, California.
-During her first week at Kenilworth Junior High, she was bullied by children who mistook her for an effeminate boy.
-In 1983, 12-year-old Ryder enrolled at the American Conservatory Theater in nearby San Francisco, where she took her first acting lessons.
-During the same year, she nearly drowned; the experience caused her to develop aquaphobia.
-The psychological trauma caused problems later in her life during the underwater scenes in Alien Resurrection (1997), some of which had to be reshot numerous times.
-Ryder continued to be bullied through high school, when she achieved early film success with Beetlejuice: "I remember thinking, 'Ooh, it's like the number-one movie.
+When she was 10, Ryder and her family moved to Petaluma, California.
+During her first week at Kenilworth Junior High School, she was bullied by children who mistook her for an effeminate boy.
+In 1983, at the age of 12, Ryder enrolled at the American Conservatory Theater in nearby San Francisco and took her first acting lessons.
+That same year, she nearly drowned, an experience that caused her to develop aquaphobia.
+This later caused problems in her career, such as during the filming of underwater scenes in Alien Resurrection (1997), which had to be reshot numerous times.
+Ryder continued to be bullied in high school, even when she achieved early film success with Beetlejuice (1988).
+She recalled in 2017, "I remember thinking, 'Ooh, it's like the number one movie.
 This is going to make things great at school.'
 But it made things worse.
 They called me a witch."

-Ryder has said that her natural hair color is brown, but she was "really blonde as a kid"; when she was 11 or 12, she started dyeing her blonde hair blue and purple.
-At the time of her audition for the 1986 film Lucas, her hair had been dyed black and the filmmakers asked her to keep it.
+Ryder has said that she is a natural brunette who was "really blonde as a kid", and began dyeing her hair blue and purple around the ages of 11 or 12.
+At the time of her audition for Lucas (1986), her hair had been dyed black and the filmmakers asked her to keep it, which would later almost cost her a breakout role in Heathers (1988).